 Express-based middleware can be plugged into Sails.js and utilized, giving Sails developers access to hundreds of open source packages that run on the Express.js platform.
 Sails.js comes with several features and capabilities eliminating the need to reinvent the wheel.

 Node.js: Strengthening Existing Technology Stacks and Future of Enterprise

 While Node will not replace other languages, it will certainly take its place as one of the tools for enterprise software development and will hold that place for at least a decade.
-Node is already gaining traction and showing enormous potential for Internet of Things implementations.
+Node is already gaining traction and showing enormous potential for the Internet of Things implementations.
 For web-based and mobile-based backend systems, Node is the future and here to stay.

 The debate between Node.js and Java continues.
 Each programming language comes with its own set of benefits and drawbacks.
 Java has been around for years and dominates the Enterprise Server.
 It offers better IDEs and solid ecosystems.
-On the other hand, the Node.js ecosystem is perfect to build the Websites/APIs, B2B Web apps, and many more.
+On the other hand, the Node.js ecosystem is perfect to build Websites/APIs, B2B Web apps, and many more.

 As the app development industry continues to evolve, it important to keep with the latest trends.
 Node.JS with its host of new features, allows faster implementation and time to market, while with Java, it takes more time to update the Applications.